The Cardiac Arrest Registry to Enhance Survival (CARES)

 In 2011, CARES began expanding to statewide participation which allows enrollment of additional communities of different sizes and population densities to be included in the registry.
 In addition, state-level participation allows better communication and collaboration between state and local EMS providers.

-In 2009, CARES began partnering internationally with the Pan Asian Resuscitation Outcomes Study (PAROS) which represents 8 Countries (South Korea, Japan, Taiwan, Singapore, Malaysia, Thailand, Turkey and Dubai).
+In 2009, CARES began partnering internationally with the Pan Asian Resuscitation Outcomes Study (PAROS) which represents 13 Countries (Japan, South Korea, Malaysia, Singapore, Taiwan, Thailand, United Arab Emirates, China, Philippines, Indonesia, Vietnam, India and Pakistan).
 We have collaborated by sharing our software platform for data collection and reporting and technical expertise in an effort to implement a standard web-based platform for data collection and reporting for OHCA globally.

 Saving Lives Through Improved Care and Prevention